Ignatian Leaders Scholarship

 The Ignatian Leaders Scholarship takes its name from Saint Ignatius of Loyola, the founder of the Society of Jesus.
 Ignatius was born in 1491 in Azpeitia, a town in northern Spain.
 From early youth, he fashioned himself a romantic courtier and soldier, but an injury suffered in the battle of Pamplona in 1521 changed his life forever.
 Recuperating from his injuries, Ignatius underwent a religious conversion and pledged himself to the service of God.
 Following years of preparation and education, Ignatius was ordained a Catholic priest.
 With the blessing of Pope Paul III, he and a group of men formed the Society of Jesus (“the Jesuits”) in 1540.
 Ignatius’s vision, practical guidance, and charisma gained the Jesuits many followers, and it is in recognition of his extraordinary vision and leadership that this scholarship is so named.
 St. Ignatius of Loyola died in 1556.
 Gonzaga University proudly celebrates its heritage as one of the 28 Jesuit universities in the United States.

-The Ignatian Leaders Scholarship is a competitive scholarship: that is, out of the total number of eligible, complete applications submitted by February 1, 2016, 40 finalists will be invited to Gonzaga to participate in a two-day (overnight) visit.
-The ILS Competition Weekend will begin at 11:30 a.m. on Saturday, March 19th and end at 1:00 p.m. on Sunday, March 20th, 2016.
+The Ignatian Leaders Scholarship is a competitive scholarship: that is, out of the total number of eligible, complete applications submitted by February 1, 2017, 40 finalists will be invited to Gonzaga to participate in a two-day (overnight) visit.
+The ILS Competition Weekend will take place on March 18-19, 2017.
 Invitees must participate in the ILS Competition Weekend to be eligible for further consideration.
 Applicants invited to the competition weekend will be notified of the ILS Committee's decision in mid-February, and additional information regarding the Competition Weekend will be provided to finalists at the time of notification.